Thapelo-Lekhuane/to-do-list-capaciti/README.md

 ## Feedback and Support 💌

 Thank you for using my To-Do List app.
 I hope it helps you stay organized and productive.
-If you have any feedback, or suggestions, or encounter any issues, please feel free to contact the developer, Azim Baji Krishna, at azimbaji19@gmail.com
+If you have any feedback, or suggestions, or encounter any issues, please feel free to contact the developer, Thapelo Lekhuane, at thapelolekhuane2@gmail.com

 Happy tasking! 😊